Anxiety And ADHD: Connections Plus Comorbidity Between The Disorders

 What is ADHD?

-ADHD symptoms and forms of ADHD
+ADHD symptoms and forms of the disorder

-While the most common form of ADHD is a combination of the following behaviors, some people will only experience one or two primary symptoms.
-For a person to be diagnosed with this disorder, these symptoms must be chronic and impair a person’s ability to function.
-A child falling behind at work in school or being called out for hyperactive behavior that is interrupting the teacher’s ability to instruct is an example of ADHD impairing development.
+To diagnose a child or adult with attention-deficit/hyperactivity disorder, these symptoms must be chronic and impair a person’s ability to function.
+A child falling behind at school or being called out for hyperactive behavior that is interrupting the teacher’s ability to instruct is an example of ADHD impairing function.

-Inattention
+Symptoms: Inattention

-Impulsivity
+Symptoms: Impulsivity

-Hyperactivity
+Symptoms: Hyperactivity

-What are the causes of ADHD and anxiety?
+What causes comorbid ADHD and anxiety?

 Several environmental factors at different stages of a child’s development (including in utero) have been associated with an increased incidence of ADHD.
-Premature birth increases a person’s risk due to its effect on neurological development and related low birth weight.
+Premature birth increases a person’s risk.
 Being deprived of oxygen right before, during, and after birth can also increase risk.
-Other environmental factors that increase a person’s risk during their early development include:

 • Inappropriate nutrition for brain development

-• Exposure to lead and other neurotoxic heavy metals
+• Exposure to lead and other neurotoxic, heavy metals

-• Exposure to pesticide
+• Exposure to pesticides

-• Tobacco use when pregnant
+• Tobacco use during pregnancy

-• Alcohol use when pregnant
+• Alcohol use during pregnancy

 Getty